 Thunderbolt, Desktop External Hard Drive

-Samsung T5 Portable SSD: We love these snappy little devices, but many people have reported (to us, and generally on the Internet) that the Samsung T5 introduces a lengthy delay to the beginning of the startup process.
-This delay can occur whether you're trying to boot your Mac from the T5, or even when you're booting your Mac from its internal disk.
-Especially if you were planning to use an external SSD as a primary startup disk, or if you tend to reboot your Mac a lot, we recommend that you avoid using the Samsung T5 Portable SSD.
+Samsung T5 Portable SSD and Transcend StoreJet SSD: We love these snappy little devices, but many people have reported (to us, and generally on the Internet) that the Samsung T5 and the Transcend StoreJet SSD introduce a lengthy delay to the beginning of the startup process when any installation of macOS is placed onto them and when they are APFS formatted.
+This delay can occur whether you're trying to boot your Mac from the external SSD, or even when you're booting your Mac from its internal disk.
+Especially if you were planning to use an external SSD as a primary startup disk, or if you tend to reboot your Mac a lot, we recommend that you avoid using these two external SSDs.

 USB "Thumb" drives: Despite being based on flash storage, which you'd think would be faster than rotational storage, USB thumb drives are generally quite slow.
 We don't recommend using USB thumb drives for backing up any substantive amount of data, and definitely not for creating a bootable backup of your startup disk.